OElAshry/rp_dem_repo/README.md

-# rp_liggghts_templates

-The "Meshes" folder contains all the meshes that were used for all 180 simulations (including 5x screw spacings and 3x screw).
+The "Meshes" folder contains all the meshes that were used for all 180 simulations (including 5x screw spacings and 3x screw flights).

-The "Inputs" folder contains the template LIGGGHTS scripts that were used to run the simulations.
-Some things to note:
+The "Inputs" folder contains the LIGGGHTS scripts that were used to run the simulations.
+Within the MCC and Binary script names, the parameters being simulated were encoded.
+For example:
-1. Within the template_MCC.liggghts and template_binary.liggghts, placeholder strings were placed to allow iteration of the parameter space.
+1. 5PD - represents screw spacing (originally used PD for particle diameter as that was the initial assumption, but actual spacings are in PR i.e. 5PD actually means 5PR).
-2. XXX placeholder - represents screw spacing
+2. 1.5N - represents screw flights (where N = 20 flights, so 1.5N = 30 flights)
-3. YYY placeholder - represents screw pitch
-4. ZZZ placeholder - represents RPM
+3. 600 - represents 600 RPM
-5. AAA placeholder - represents radius value used in conjunction with r0 (binary exclusive)
+4. r6 - represents radius value used in conjunction with r0 (BINARY EXCLUSIVE)

 The Python script used to generate and submit the simulation script has also been included within the Inputs folder.